vault27/Foundation/bgp.md

 - As simple as possible
 - If two Leafs are in vPC pair - they may have the same AS number
 - If Leafs have the same AS number - there will be a loop - can be disabled manually
 - Redistribute only networks connected to Leafs, looopbacks for instance
+- On Spines we configure dynamic neighboring using peer filter, where we configure which AS we accept from leafs, and listen command to specify networks on which we listen for BGP connections.
+Listen command is a passive mode.
+Leafs cannot be configured in this mode, they should be active.
+Listen command specifies which networks to listen, to which peer group place these neighbores and which AS accept

 ## ASN
 - Can be 16 bit (2 bytes) and 32 bit (4 bytes)